liquibase/liquibase-databricks/README.md

 2. [x] CLUSTER BY (DDL) - createClusteredTable - createTable with clusterColumns as additional option for liquid - <b> SUPPORTED </b> in Contributed Harness
 3. [x] ANALYZE TABLE - analyzeTable - change type with compute stats column options - <b> SUPPORTED </b> in Contributed Harness
 4. [x] VACUUM - vacuumTable - change type with retentionHours parameter (default is 168) - <b> SUPPORTED </b> in Contributed Harness
-5. [ ] ALTER CLUSTER KEY - changeClusterColumns - change type that will be used until index change types are mapped with CLUSTER BY columns for snapshot purposes
+5. [ ] ALTER CLUSTER KEY - changeClusterColumns - change type that will be used until index change types are mapped with CLUSTER BY columns for snapshot purposes - TO DO

 ## Remaining Required Change Types to Finish in Base/Contributed
 1. [ ] (nice to have, not required) createFunction/dropFunction - in Liquibase Pro, should work in Databricks, but change type not accessible from Liquibase Core
 2. [x] (nice to have, not required) addCheckConstraint/dropCheckConstraint - in Liquibase Pro, should work in Databricks, but change type not accessible from Liquibase Core
 3. [ ] addDefaultValue (of various types).
 Databricks/Delta tables support this, but does not get populated by databricks in the JDBC Driver (COLUMN_DEF property always None even with default)
 The remaining other change types are not relevant to Databricks and have been marked with INVALID TEST

+## General TO DO:
+1. [ ] Add support for Snapshotting complex types like STRUCT/MAP
+2. [ ] Add support for snapshotting IDENTITY KEYs
+3. [ ] Add TIMESTAMP_NTZ Data Type

 ## Aspirational Roadmap - Databricks Specific Additional Change Types to Add: